apache/pulsar/site2/website/versioned_docs/version-2.5.0/administration-zk-bk.md

 # Point to local ZK quorum
 zkServers=zk1.example.com:2181,zk2.example.com:2181,zk3.example.com:2181

-#This parameter best be set, otherwise，the Bookkeeper can't start normally in special environment
+#This parameter best be set, otherwise，the BookKeeper can't start normally in special environment, for example, Huawei Cloud.
-advertisedAddress=localhost or hostname or 127.0.0.1
+advertisedAddress=
 ```

 To change the zookeeper root path that Bookkeeper uses, use zkLedgersRootPath=/MY-PREFIX/ledgers instead of zkServers=localhost:2181/MY-PREFIX